-Josh Duggar And Anna Leave Kids With Family As They Wait For New Baby, Wife Due In September
+Josh And Anna Duggar Leave Kids With Family As They Wait For New Baby, Due In September

 “Does he have a baby brother yet?”
 A fan asked in the comment section.
 “Hope so and hope they are doing well!”

-Anna Duggar certainly has been making her way back into the public.
-Starting this spring, she has been making tweets on her account, usually of her kids, their birthdays and some family outings.
+Anna Duggar certainly has been making her way back into the public eye.
+Starting this spring, she has been making tweets on her account, usually of her kids, their birthdays, and some family outings.
 Her latest tweet congratulated her sister-in-law, Joy-Anna Duggar, on getting pregnant with her first child.

 Before that, she made news headlines with a picture she uploaded.
 She documented a family trip to a Christian rehab center in Rockford, Illinois, which provided services to her husband during the time of the scandal.